Events Blog

 Scope and Threat Model

-Joint definition of test scope, the models, systems and agents in scope, critical assets and relevant attacker profiles.
-Success criteria agreed upfront.
+Joint definition of test scope: models, systems and agents under review, critical assets and relevant attacker profiles.
+Clear success criteria agreed before the first test.

 LLM Model Red Teaming

-Structured adversarial testing against the base model: prompt injection, jailbreaks, safety-filter bypass and adversarial inputs.
-All working attacks are documented.
+Structured adversarial testing against your base model: prompt injection, jailbreaks, safety-filter bypass and adversarial inputs.
+All working attacks documented with evidence.

-Testing against your LLM system and agents: RAG attacks, tool abuse, memory poisoning, goal hijacking.
-Prioritized findings report with exploits and hardening guidance.
+Testing against your LLM system and agents: RAG attacks, tool abuse, memory poisoning and goal hijacking.
+Prioritized findings report with working exploits and hardening guidance.

 Hardening and Retest

-Hands-on support for your teams while mitigations are implemented.
-Retest of critical findings after hardening to verify that the controls actually work.
+Hands-on support for your teams while implementing mitigations.
+Retest of all critical findings after hardening to verify that the applied controls are actually effective.

 Ready for LLM and Agent Red Teaming?